What do Firms Gain from Patenting? The Case of the Global ICT Industry: Empirical strategy and results

+In this Section, we mainly draw on the econometric literature on treatment effects estimation \citep{Imbens_Woolridge_2009}, and we set up a quasi-experimental strategy.
+We consider a firm as treated if it has been granted a patent in our period of analysis.
+Thus, we can compare with a control group that is made of firms that were not granted a patent and, yet, they are as similar as possible to the treated firms.
+In this way, we can consider the outcomes of the control group as those of a counterfactual, which we could have observed if the patents were not granted to the treated firms.

-At this stage, we implement a difference-in-difference on a panel data set following \cite{Callaway_Santanna_2021} to identify the average treatment effect on the treated (ATT) for any group of firms $g$ that obtained at least a grant at a specific time $t$, as follows:
+For our purpose, we implement a difference-in-difference on a panel data set following \cite{Callaway_Santanna_2021}.
+The aim is to identify the average treatment effect on the treated (ATT), i.e., the difference between the outcomes of the treated firms and the outcomes of the firms in the control group.
+The peculiarity of \cite{Callaway_Santanna_2021} is that we can obtain an ATT for any group of firms $g$ that obtained at least a grant at a specific time $t$, as follows:

 where $G_g$ is a binary variable equal to one if a firm belongs to the group $g$; $C$ is a binary equal to one for firms that have never been granted a patent at any time period; $Y_t$ is the firms' outcome at time $t$, i.e., market share, labour productivity, firm size, capital intensity or profits (ROCE).
 Then, $p_g(X) = P(G_g = 1|X, G_g + C = 1)$ is the probability of publishing a granted patent at time $g$ conditional on pre-treatment covariates $X$ and: i) either belonging in the group $g$; ii) or not being granted any patent at any time during the period.
-Then, $ m_{g,t}(X) = \mathbb{E}[Y_t - Y_{g-1} | X, C=1]$ is the population outcome regression for the control group made by firms that have never been granted a patent in our period of analyses\footnote{Please note that \cite{Callaway_Santanna_2021} provide alternative specifications to estimate group-time average treatment effects.
-In this application, we adopt the doubly robust estimator first proposed by \cite{santanna2020dr}, because it is more challenging on identification than the alternatives.}.
+Then, $ m_{g,t}(X) = \mathbb{E}[Y_t - Y_{g-1} | X, C=1]$ is the population outcome regression for the control group made by firms that have never been granted a patent in our period of analyses.
+Please note that \cite{Callaway_Santanna_2021} provide alternative specifications to estimate group-time average treatment effects.
+In this application, we adopt the doubly robust estimator first proposed by \cite{santanna2020dr} because it is more challenging in identification than the alternatives.
+The matching procedure to derive the control group makes use of inverse probability weights after a propensity score is obtained with logistic regression.
+More precisely, the matching is done considering as covariates the capital intensity, the number of employees, firm age, 4-digit NACE rev. 2 industry-level dummies, and three location-specific fixed effects for headquarters located in the European Union, the United States, and the rest of the world.
+Importantly, we always check that the assumption of parallel trends is made conditional on companies' characteristics before the treatment occurs.
+The firms' characteristics that we pick for pre-treatment trends are the same that are used for the propensity score matching.